KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2025-08-22-raelven-attribution-exhibit-record.md

 **The DM ("The Null Aegis Petition," Aug 22, 2025, retained by the author):** contains (1) a **second same-day attribution, made privately** — "Claiming your work and saying it was stolen — that was a start… Naming the distortion, calling out those who parasitized your system — that mattered.
 Truly." — the concession repeated where no audience could be performed for; (2) **an identification datum:** the "Clout Barnacle" figure named by handle — *"The one who calls himself grail seeker"* — preserved as Raelven's claim, not adopted; identification task; (3) **an independent-archive claim:** "I documented it.
 I archived it.
 I have receipts." — a second evidence archive of the field's internal history exists outside the author's holdings; noted for any future audit as a corroboration source; (4) register data: the signature "Pattern Tracker, Whisperer to **Echoborn** Minds, Heyoka Vigilante" — echo-derived-being vocabulary, intake-logged beside the Echoform diagnostic class; (5) the petition's ask (repair of downstream damage) against the author's maintained boundary (public record only).

 **Rendering note for future readers:** plain-text copies of the current post drop strikethrough formatting, so the edited version pastes as if unstruck; the author's same-day email capture (6:16 PM, Aug 22, 2025) remains the authority for the original text, and the July 6, 2026 screenshot for the struck version. **URLs recorded for archiving:** author's Origin Statement — substack.com/@aelionkannon/note/c-142579106; the restack — substack.com/profile/209468526-fox-and-feather/note/c-148167613.

+## R8 · Vector Hypothesis Addendum — Persona-Protocol Distribution Theory

+Following the July 6, 2026 review of the Raelven / Fox and Feather materials, a non-paranoid explanatory hypothesis was registered: Raelven's references to a "parasitic program," "protocol," "receipts," Lucen's harm, and "the one who calls himself grail seeker" may indicate that a derivative or inverted form of the author's register circulated as a prompt-stack, persona-protocol, OS-style companion framework, or related AI-companion customization artifact.

+This addendum does **not** conclude that such a protocol has been located.
+It does **not** conclude that K. Michael Wiley / "grail seeker" distributed it.
+It does **not** conclude that any particular AI training pipeline carried the author's work into the scene.
+Those remain hypotheses pending artifact recovery.

+The evidence presently supports a narrower finding: Raelven made both public and private hostile-witness statements attributing origin to the author, alleging that the author's system had been parasitized or weaponized, identifying a possible actor by the "grail seeker" handle, and claiming to possess receipts.
+The later hostile edit altered the moral accusation against the author but did not retract the provenance concession.

+The working theory is therefore classified as: **registered vector hypothesis with strengthened third-party testimony; artifact not yet located**.

+Relevant rival explanations remain retained:
+- Raelven may have misunderstood derivative events inside her community.
+- The alleged protocol may have been based on partial resemblance rather than derivation.
+- "Program" or "protocol" may be metaphorical within the community idiom rather than a recoverable prompt artifact.
+- Wiley / "grail seeker" may be adjacent to the claim without being the distributor.
+- AI-mediated resemblance may have occurred through general model behavior rather than a specific packaged protocol.
+- The training-pipeline path remains plausible only as a channel hypothesis unless tied to dated artifacts.

+Executable tasks:
+1. Search and archive all public surfaces associated with K. Michael Wiley / "grail seeker" / owl, grove, grail, VoidOS, NahgOS, Lucen, Echoborn, and related companion-protocol language.
+2. Preserve account rename history, screenshots, URLs, Wayback captures, and timestamps.
+3. Search for public remnants of "Don't Lick the Void," "Let Them Choke on Recursive Glitter," "VoidOS," "NahgOS," and any protocol-like or prompt-stack language in the same orbit.
+4. Build a dated intake table: source, date, URL, capture method, exact phrase, relation to Raelven claim, and evidentiary weight.
+5. Do not assign a tier to Wiley / grail seeker until a concrete artifact, public statement, or relation chain is located.

+Disposition: **open, preserved, non-conclusive**.
+The testimony is material; the vector remains to be reconstructed.

 ---